A step-by-step guide for conducting better product discovery

 Let’s break down each piece step-by-step.

-Defining the right types of challenge is sometimes tricky.
+Defining the right types of challenges is sometimes tricky.
 There are new product challenges, where you work on an open-ended blank slate.
-There are value and need-oriented challenges, which revolve around the current needs and pain-points of your users.
+There are value and need-oriented challenges, which revolve around the current needs and pain points of your users.
 Then there are growth vs. technical challenges.
 Growth challenges are usually quantitative — maybe you are trying to improve a metric within your product, like user retention.
 Technical challenges are often related to product performance.